ebkr/r2modmanPlus/README.md

   - r2modman's Manifest V2 is now considered deprecated and should not be used if possible.
   - Alternative implementations should rely on file name (Author-ModName-Version or Author_ModName_Version), or a Manifest V1 (with an `author` field if not inferrable from file name).
 - RainOfStages maps can now be disabled correctly.

-### 3.1.15
-- Added support for H3VR.
-- Dedicated servers for Risk of Rain 2 and Valheim are now supported.
-    - Note that on Linux, Valheim Dedicated Server is unable to be launched vanilla and will require parameters to be removed if required (Steam issue).
-- Fixed Outward EGS authentication issue.
-- Preloader fix now works as expected.
-- Navigation no hides when scrolling (Thanks @MSchmoecker).

 ## Screenshots